nhn/tui.calendar/apps/react-calendar/README.md

 #### Theme

 You can write your own theme object.
-[Link - See "theme"](https://github.com/nhn/tui.calendar/blob/main/docs/en/apis/theme.md)
+[See "theme"](/docs/en/apis/theme.md)

 #### ⚠️ Note for passing props